autenl/2021-NSDUH-Analysis/README.md

   Thirty five tables were cleaned and analyzed to reveal statistically significant differences in prevalence estimates between the populations of NC, the South, and the U.S, among corresponding age groups (12 - 17, 18 - 25, and 26+).
 Prevalence estimates were deemed significantly different if their 95% confidence intervals did not overlap.
 The three regions were only compared among corresponding age groups (e.g. NC: 18 - 25 was not compared with South: 12 - 17), and age groups were not compared within a single region.

   Tables 1 - 16, 18 - 28, and 32 listed prevalence estimates among people aged 12 or older.
 Tables 29 - 31 and 33 - 35 listed prevalence estimates among people aged 18 or older.
 Table 17 only lists prevalence estimates for one age group (people aged 12-20).

+## Files
+  The analysis files (R Markdown and HTML notebook) display the code and report of the results all in one document.
+The report files (R Markdown and PDF) display only the report of the results.